spatialstatisticsupna/Comparing-R-INLA-and-NIMBLE/README.md

 ## References
 	Urdangarin, A., Goicoa, T., and Ugarte, M.D.
-(2021).
+(2022).
 Space-time interactions in Bayesian disease mapping with recent tools: making things easier for practitioners.
-Submitted to _Statistical Methods in Medical Research_ accepted, January 2022.
+Submitted to _Statistical Methods in Medical Research_, in press,  doi:	10.1177/09622802221079351 .